Frequently Asked Questions

 All floors of the Museum are accessible.
 In addition to elevators and ramps throughout the building, we offer additional accessible entrances at the Emerson Education Center and Members Entrance, located closest to accessible parking spaces.

 Are there any days where the Museum offers free or discounted admission?

-Starting in July, The Magic House will host Emerson Free Family Nights on the third Friday of every month.
+The Magic House host Free Family Nights on the third Friday of every month.
 Thanks to the support of Emerson, this event offers free admission to families (up to two adults and four of their own children) from 5:00 to 8:00 pm.
 Due to capacity regulations, space is limited and reentry is not allowed.
-Reservations are required and can be made online at www.magichouse.org/TMHreservations.